Bel Priestley

 Bel Priestley (born 13 May 2003) is an English actress and internet personality.
 She began her career on the social media platforms YouTube and TikTok, where she documented her gender transition after coming out as a transgender woman.
 By 2023, she amassed over one million followers on TikTok.
 Priestly joined the cast of the second season of the British coming-of-age romantic comedy drama television series Heartstopper as the character Naomi Russell.
 In 2023, she appeared on the covers of Brick Magazine and Attitude.
+In 2025, she was feature on the cover of Glamour UK.

 Early life and education

 Priestley began studying musical theatre and dance when she was six years old.
 She came out as transgender and began her gender transition when she was thirteen years old.
 She cited the British model Munroe Bergdorf as one of her inspirations for coming out.

 She studied fashion in college and attended the Fashion Retail Academy for one week before dropping out.
 She worked as a cleaner before beginning her entertainment career.